HeLLLuci/shopping-app-ui/README.md

-# 🛍️ Extraordinary Shopping App UI
+# 🛍️ Coinpay Fintech Finance

-Welcome to the **Extraordinary Shopping App UI**!
+Welcome to the **Coinpay Fintech Finance**!
 This Flutter project showcases a sleek and modern shopping app user interface that enhances the shopping experience with intuitive design and smooth interactions.

 ## 🚀 Features